World Cup Carnival

 World Cup Carnival is a 1986 sports video game developed by Artic Computing and published by U.S. Gold for the Amstrad CPC, Commodore 64 and ZX Spectrum; it is the first licensed World Cup video game and is based on the 1986 FIFA World Cup in Mexico.
-Initially meant as an entirely different game, development problems made U.S. Gold decide to recycle Artic Computing's 1984 title World Cup Football, with the added FIFA license and extras included in the box.
+It was initially meant to be made up of new code and assets, but development problems made U.S. Gold decide to recycle Artic Computing's 1984 title World Cup Football, with the added FIFA license and extras included in the box.

 Upon release, World Cup Carnival received unanimously negative reviews from critics, players and retailers alike for its poor graphics, gameplay, sound and blatant recycling of World Cup Football; several magazines included angry letters from people who had bought the game, many of which were returned to stores.

 Gameplay

 Ten teams (Uruguay, Italy, Germany, Brazil, England, Argentina, France, Spain, Mexico and Scotland) are available in the Commodore 64 and Amstrad CPC versions of the game while all 24 teams that played in the 1986 World Cup are available in the ZX Spectrum version.
 For all three platforms, the World Cup mode is played from the quarter finals onwards.
-Additionally, there is a training mode that includes penalty taking in all three versions.
 Matches last for 3 minutes, and there is no ability to change formation settings etc.

+In addition to the tournament mode, there is a practice mode available to be loaded separately.
+The practice mode on the Amstrad CPC, Commodore 64 and ZX Spectrum versions contains activities for practicing ball control, taking penalties and saving penalties, while the Commodore 16 version does not contain the saving penalties activity.

+Development and release

+Artic Computing was responsible for making changes to World Cup Football to meet the publisher's needs, with Adam Waring and Tony Warriner claiming to have worked on the new title screen and the "practice mode" subgames.
+In an interview with Edge in 1996, Charles Cecil stated that the game's publisher U.S. Gold did not send any review copies to magazines until the game was already actively on sale.
+In a 1998 interview with the same publication, he added that the magazines' delayed access to the game caused a "furore" and that the game had already sold widely by the time reviews were able to be published.

 Reception

+World Cup Carnival achieved commercial success upon release, spending its first two weeks on the market in the number one position in computer game sales charts followed by two consecutive weeks in the top three titles.